ipfs/ipfs/WORKING_GROUPS.md

 **Responsibilities include**:

-- Organize Meetups in multiple cities
+- Organize Meetups in multiple cities.
-- Help community members organize meetups for their own communities
+- Help community members organize meetups for their own communities.
-- Respond to requests for IPFS presence in conferences
+- Respond to requests for IPFS presence in conferences.
-- Managing the official Social Media channels
+- Managing the official Social Media channels.
-- Publish regular updates to the community (blog posts and newsletters)
+- Publish regular updates to the community (blog posts and newsletters).

 #### Documentation, Education and Websites